berrysauce/trex/README.md

 → Do you have any feature requests?
 [Submit them here](https://github.com/berrysauce/trex/issues).

 ## Install trex
+**Make sure you have Python 3.9 or above installed on your system.**

 > ⚠ As of right now, I do not own the `trex` PyPi package name.
 This is just a filler for now.